 “But they’re not going anywhere!” you might be thinking.
 It’s true, when your house doubles as your kids’ classrooms, the boundary between home and school life can be blurry.
 So, how can you mark a clear transition into school mode each morning?
 We liked to have a kind of “homeroom” where we’d read about and briefly discuss age-appropriate current events from sources like Dogo News or Scholastic News magazines.
 In many households, kids pack up their backpacks with all the necessary books and supplies (lunchbox included, for snacks during break time) and actually wear it to their workspace and “home again” at the end of the day.

-3) Customize their workspace to fit their learning style.
+3) Ongoingly customize their workspace to fit their learning style.

-Space constraints may largely determine your set-up, but try to think about your specific kid’s needs and learning style rather than just setting up a generic space.
+Space constraints may largely determine your set-up, but try to think about your specific kid’s needs and learning style.
 Do you have a wiggler or a highly active child?
 They might benefit from a standing desk or active seating like an exercise ball-chair or a wobbly stool.
 Or take your cue from schools across the country and add a bouncy band to your kid’s chair if they’re a leg-bouncer.
 Or really go for it and hack a bike with training wheels with this stationary cycle hack.

 Brainstorm together about the workspace.
 Do they prefer to make notes on a whiteboard or on paper?
 My daughter liked to have colored gel pens available at all times to denote different categories of notes such as ‘important,’ ‘ask for clarification,’ and ‘review,’ which was a great visual aid for her.
 Maybe your child needs math manipulatives or a squishy ball to keep active fingers busy.